cryptographic stamp identifiers

 CSIDs Make All E-Invoice Authenticity

-CSIDs verify that e-invoices are created as per ZATCA standards.
+CSIDs ensure that e-invoices comply with ZATCA standards.
 They function as identifiers that authenticate and verify an e-invoice from its origin through Electronic Generating Solutions (EGS).
-If the invoice is supposed to be generated through an approved and registered system, this will not be tampered with and will not forge it.
+An approved and registered system prevents tampering with the invoice.
+The system also prevents forging the invoice.
 Companies can apply CSIDs to comply by the laws of ZATCA with more trust and transparency in financial transactions.

 Connection with Cryptographic Stamps